Midwifery Students & Mentees

 INTERNATIONALLY EDUCATED MIDWIVES BRIDGING PROGRAM, UBC (she/her)

-Agartha grew up in Ghana, a country in West Africa, and studied midwifery at the Nursing and Midwifery Training College—Sekondi, in the Western Region.
+Araba grew up in Ghana, a country in West Africa, and studied midwifery at the Nursing and Midwifery Training College—Sekondi, in the Western Region.

 She possesses a varied clinical background, having worked extensively at the Komfo Anokye Teaching Hospital as a rotating midwife in the antenatal, labour, and postnatal units.
 Her recent engagements include collaborations with DKT International and MSI Reproductive Choices, both international NGOs focused on Reproductive Health.